NEED TILE INSTALLATION PRICING?

 High-traffic areas aren’t just defined by footfall, but by how that traffic affects the carpet over time.
 A residential hallway sees daily use from a small group of people, while commercial spaces like offices or lobbies might endure hundreds of footsteps every day.
 The type, frequency, and intensity of traffic create wear patterns - even high-quality carpet can flatten quickly in narrow hallways but look nearly new in a spacious living room.

 Choosing a carpet isn’t just about looks; it’s about matching performance to the real-world conditions of your home or business.
+A well-designed high traffic carpet is engineered to resist crushing, staining, and visible wear even under constant daily use.
 As the Carpet and Rug Institute notes, understanding your traffic patterns is the first step toward long-lasting, wear-resistant flooring.

 Key Factors That Affect Carpet Durability